Skip to main content

 A cathode ray tube is a sealed glass tube containing two electrodes and a low-pressure gas.
 A high voltage applied between the cathode (negative electrode) and anode (positive electrode) produces a stream of "cathode rays" travelling from cathode to anode.
 The rays make the residual gas glow and produce fluorescence on a screen at the far end of the tube.

-What is evidence for particles?
+What are evidence for particles?

 Show answer